Kenec/jenkins-playground/README.md

 # jenkins-playground
-Testing some stuff  with Jenkins
+Testing some stuff  with Jenkins.
+Change